browserstate/history.js/README.md

 	- Fixed URL Encoding Issue - [Reported](https://github.com/balupton/history.js/issues/#issue/33) by [Rob Madole](http://robmadole.com/)
 	- Disabled support for IE6,7,8 when using the Prototype Adapter (there is nothing we can do about this, it is due to a bug in the prototype library) - [Reported](https://github.com/balupton/history.js/issues#issue/39) by [Sindre Wimberger](http://sindre.at/)
 	- URLs in the State Hashes for HTML4 Browsers are now even shorter - [Discussion](https://github.com/balupton/history.js/issues#issue/28)
-	- Fixed a issue with the MooTools Adapter and JSON with IE7 and IE8
+	- Fixed an issue with the MooTools Adapter and JSON with IE7 and IE8

 - v1.6.0 - March 22 2011
 	- Added Zepto adapter thanks to [Matt Garrett](http://twitter.com/#!/matthewgarrett)